Skip to main content

 - Auth: Bearer token using the BREW_API_KEY secret

-- Endpoint: POST /automations/{eventId}/trigger
+- Endpoint: POST /v1/automation/runs

 - Content-Type: application/json

-Request body format:
+Request body format (fire branch):

 {